officer-rosmarino/officer-rosmarino.github.io/index.md

 <!-- List of available emojis here: [text](https://www.fabriziomusacchio.com/blog/2021-08-16-emojis_for_Jekyll/#people--body) -->

-I'm an Italian living in Italy.
-Yes, I do love pizza. :pizza:
+I'm an Italian, living in Italy.
+And yes, I do love pizza. :pizza:

 I am a software engineer.
-I love learning, solving problems and getting into the nitty-gritty of complex issues :man_technologist:
+I am happy when I can learn, solve problems and get into the nitty-gritty of complex issues :man_technologist:

-I am twice a dad :baby: :baby:
+I'm twice a dad :baby: :baby:

 I play drums :drum: